jlelse/GoBlog/docs/usage.md

 On receiving a webmention, a new comment or a contact form submission, GoBlog will create a new notification.
 Notifications are displayed on `/notifications` and can be deleted by the user.

 If configured, GoBlog will also send a notification using a Telegram Bot or [Ntfy.sh](https://ntfy.sh/).
 See the `example-config.yml` file for how to configure the notification providers.

+## Tor Hidden Services

+GoBlog can be configured to provide a Tor Hidden Service.
+This is useful if you want to offer your visitors a way to connect to your blog from censored networks or countries.
+See the `example-config.yml` file for how to enable the Tor Hidden Service.
+If you don't need to hide your server, you can enable the Single Hop mode.